fbpx

 A writer is not the only storyteller, however.
 Because we all have these stories inside of us we are all born natural storytellers waiting to capture the right audience with our content.
 Looking back it is easy to see that point proven in our history.

-Oral storytelling.
 Image from https://oaklandnorth.net/2012/02/29/60-years-after-it-was-built-childrens-fairyland-keeps-the-tradition-of-storytelling-alive/

-This Article gives a pretty good definition where it says, Oral storytelling is an ancient and intimate tradition between the storyteller and their audience.
+This Article gives a pretty good definition when it says, Oral storytelling is an ancient and intimate tradition between the storyteller and their audience.
 The storyteller and the listeners are physically close, often seated together in a circular fashion.
-Through the telling of the story people become psychically close, developing a connection to one another through the communal experience.
-The storyteller reveals, and thus shares, him/her self through his/her telling and the listeners reveal and share themselves through their reception of the story.
-The intimacy and connection is deepened by the flexibility of oral storytelling which allows the tale to be moulded according to the needs of the audience and/or the location or environment of the telling.
+Through the telling of the story, people become psychically close, developing a connection to one another through the communal experience.
+The storyteller reveals, and thus shares, him/herself through his/her telling and the listeners reveal and share themselves through their reception of the story.
+The intimacy and connection are deepened by the flexibility of oral storytelling which allows the tale to be moulded according to the needs of the audience and/or the location or environment of the telling.
 Listeners also experience the urgency of a creative process taking place in their presence and they experience the empowerment of being a part of that creative process.
 Storytelling creates a personal bond between the teller and the audience.

 The flexibility of oral storytelling extends to the teller.
-Each teller will incorporate their own personality and may choose to add characters into the story.
+Each teller will incorporate their own personality and may choose to add characters to the story.
 As a result, there will be numerous variations of a single story.
 Some tellers consider anything outside the narrative as extraneous while other storytellers choose to enhance their telling of the tale with the addition of visual and audio tools, specific actions and creative strategies and devices.

 Some communities still hold on to storytelling as a very intricate part of their culture.
-One of the interesting things about Scotland is that there are professional Oral Story Tellers.
+One of the interesting things about Scotland is that there are professional Oral storytellers.
 Scotland is home to a wonderfully rich and diverse network of storytellers with varied styles and repertoires.
 Many storytellers connect their love of stories with their upbringing or childhood influences, but what unites them all is a commitment to the practice of their art.
-The work of the storyteller ranges from sharing tales as entertainment, to leading storytelling projects with vulnerable groups, such as asylum seekers, people with additional needs and the elderly.
+The work of the storyteller ranges from sharing tales as entertainment to leading storytelling projects with vulnerable groups, such as asylum seekers, people with additional needs and the elderly.

-While some of Scotland’s storytellers have been influenced by one or more storytelling traditions, most acknowledge a debt to Gaelic storytelling, storytelling in Scots, or to the traditions of the Scottish Travellers.
+While some of Scotland’s storytellers have been influenced by one or more storytelling traditions, most acknowledge a debt to Gaelic storytelling, storytelling in Scots, or the traditions of the Scottish Travellers.

 The Scottish Traditional Story Telling Centre encourages, supports and facilitates storytelling in families, communities, places of learning and natural environments.